elenabachis/SortedSetContainer/README.md

-this repository contains the implementation of a Sorted Set using DLL
+this repository contains the implementation of a Sorted Set Container using DLL